Codes for Correcting Localized Deletions: Correcting Deletions Localized in Multiple Windows

 The starting locations of the $z$ windows are distributed among the $k/\ell$ systematic blocks of the codeword.
 Furthermore, there are up to $zw$ bit deletions that are distributed among these $z$ windows.
 Therefore, the total number of cases to be checked by the decoder is

 Recall that $z>1$ is a constant and $w\leq \ell$.
 Therefore,

 Note that the exact value of $t$ depends on the sizes of the deletion windows.
 Nevertheless, as shown above, the order of $t$ is polynomial in $k$.
 The decoder goes over all these cases and applies the guess \& check method explained previously.
 The resulting code properties are given in Theorems~\ref{thm:3} and~\ref{thm:4} for $w=o(\log k)$ and $w=\Omega(\log k)$, respectively.
-The proofs of these theorems are given in the Appendix.

 \begin{theorem}[Multiple windows with $w=o(\log k)$] Guess \& Check (GC) codes can correct in polynomial time deletions that are localized within a constant number of windows $z>1$, where the size of each window is at most $w=o(\log k)$ bits, and the number of deletions in each window is at most $\delta\leq w$.
 The code has the following properties: \begin{enumerate}[leftmargin=*] \item Redundancy: $n-k = c(zw+1)\log k$ bits, \item Encoding complexity is $\mathcal{O}(k \log k)$, and decoding complexity is $\mathcal{O}\left(k^{z+1}\log k\right)$, \item Probability of decoding failure: $Pr(F) = \mathcal{O}\left(k^{-(c-4z)} \right)$, \end{enumerate} where $c$ is a constant. \end{theorem}